cyberwani/sDashboard/README.md

 current

-Current version : V2.0.1
+Current version : V2.2 (aka AMDfying)

+* Added support to load the library in an AMD setup.
+* Added an example with bootstrap style.

+Previous version's :

+V2.0.1

 * Added support for listening to dashboard creation complete event.
 * Added support for listening to widget maximized or widget minimized events.

-Previous version's :

 V2.0 (aka Salt&Pepper)